-The sand Mandala is concocted step by step with coloured sands.
-The Mandala is a meditational device, which has symbolic designs and meanings.
-It takes several days to complete this sand Mandala.
+The sand Mandala is concocted step by step with colored sand.
+The Mandala is a meditational device that has symbolic designs and meanings.
+It takes several days to complete this sand, Mandala.
 Representing deities, defensive blades have been placed around this sand Mandala.
-A bowl of spiritual medicine has been placed above the centre of the Mandala.
+A bowl of spiritual medicine has been placed above the center of the Mandala.
 This Mandala represents the palace of Garwang Thoche Chhenpo, who is the lord of the dance.

 The Monks repeat the mantras “OM AH HUN RI” and “ OM MANI PADME HUN” thousands of times during the week of the Mani Rimdu ceremony before the public festival.
 The Monks imagine kindness through meditation and mantras in the Mandala and the Mani Rilwu pills (spiritual medicine).
-Then, kindness will release out from the Mandala and blesses those who attend the Mani Rimdu festival.
+Then, kindness will release from the Mandala and bless those attending the Mani Rimdu festival.

 Wong (The Empowerment)

 The Wong is the opening ceremony of the Mani Rimdu.
 It sets up on the full moon day in October/November (according to the Tibetan lunar calendar).
-The Mani Rilwu (blessed pills) and T-shereel ( pills for long life) are assigned to everyone, who attends the festival.
+The Mani Rilwu (blessed pills) and T-showreel ( pills for long life) are assigned to everyone who attends the festival.

 Chham (The Dances)

 The second day of the Manirimdu festival celebration with dances.
 Demons flunked or transformed into protectors of Dharma symbolically through the dance preference.
-The main theme of the dance is a positive force fighting against evil power.
+The central theme of the dance is a positive force fighting against the evil power.
 This type of dance expresses Buddhist teaching philosophically.
 The monks believed in changing into the divine being during the dance.
-This type of dance is only performed during the Mani Rimdu festival because it is sacred and not for entertainment propose.
+This type of dance is only performed during the Mani Rimdu festival because it is sacred and not for entertainment.

 Ser-Kyem is a tea offering ceremony to the Dharma guards such as Mahakala.
 The tea offerings into two different bowls a large dish-shaped bowl and a small offering bowl.
-The smaller bowl is clamped in the upper right position of the bigger bowl during the Ser-Kyem offerings.
-The smaller bowl blends into the larger bowl during the non-offering time.
+The smaller bowl is clamped in the proper upper position of the giant bowl during the Ser-Kyem offerings.
+The smaller bowl blends into the giant bowl during the non-offering time.
 The large dish is also used for food offerings.
 The six dancers represent Ngang-pa tantric magicians during spiritual nectar ceremonies.

-They offer alcohol from silver vessels and small thermos to the Lamas, Khandro, Yidam and the earth deities (Si-Dak).
-The Tibetan Buddhists practice making offerings to Lama, Dakini and Yidam, so that help with various actions which lead to Buddhahood.
+They offer alcohol from silver vessels and small thermos to the Lamas, Khandro, Yidam, and the earth deities (Si-Dak).
+The Tibetan Buddhists practice making offerings to Lama, Dakini, and Yidam, which help with various actions leading to Buddhahood.